Retrieving datapoints

 - The browser calls

-sendClientTelemetry(externalIds?). sendClientTelemetryposts telemetry to the configuredCLIENT_URL, usually/client./clientreturns JSON in the form{ "token": "..." }, wheretokenis the fingerprint session token.- Your backend uses that session token with
+sendClientTelemetry(externalIds?). sendClientTelemetryposts telemetry to the configuredCLIENT_URL, usually/client./clientreturns JSON in the form{ "token": "..." }, wheretokenis the fingerprint session token.- Your backend sends that session token to

 Using sendClientTelemetry

-const telemetryResponse = await sendClientTelemetry({
+const result = await sendClientTelemetry({

 email: "user@example.com",